Internet forum: Other features

-Common on forums, a subscription is a form of automated notification integrated into the software of most forums.
-It usually notifies either by email or on the site when the member returns.
+A subscription is a form of automated notification integrated into the software of most forums.
+It usually notifies the member either by email or on the site when the member returns.
 The option to subscribe is available for every thread while logged in.
 Subscriptions work with read marking, namely the property of unread, which is given to the content never served to the user by the software.

-Recent development in some popular implementations of forum software has brought social network features and functionality.
-Such features include personal galleries, pages as well as a social network like chat systems.
+Recent developments in some popular implementations of forum software have brought social network features and functionality.
+Such features include personal galleries and pages, as well as social networks like chat systems.

-Most forum software is now fully customizable with "hacks" or "modifications" readily available to customize a person's forum to theirs and their members' needs.
+Most forum software is now fully customizable, with "hacks" or "modifications" readily available to customize a person's forum to theirs and their members' needs.

 Often forums use "cookies", or information about the user's behavior on the site sent to a user's browser and used upon re-entry into the site.
 This is done to facilitate automatic login and to show a user whether a thread or forum has received new posts since his or her last visit.
 These may be disabled or cleared at any time.